Mausoleum of Tangun: Controversy

 A nail found in the mausoleum, dating to the Goguryeo period (37 BCE-668 CE), has been the subject of much controversy.
 This discovery has thus led some North Korean historians to conclude that the mausoleum was discovered and renovated during that period.
 Many observers and historians outside of North Korea, including South Korea, consider the data and the interpretation compromised by politics and nationalism.
 North Korea has permitted no independent testing to resolve the questions over authenticity and dating.
-South Korean historians think its more likely to be a tomb of a regional power during the Goguryeo kingdom based on the artifacts found at the site.
+South Korean historians think it's more likely to be a tomb of a regional power during the Goguryeo kingdom based on the artifacts found at the site.